Arbor Day is Friday, April 30, 2021.

 Arbor Day observances are also an integral part of community recognition programs such as Tree Campus USA, Tree City USA, and Delaware’s Tree Friendly Community Award, as well as qualifying for a financial award from the Urban Grant Program.

-This year, Ellie Merrick, a fifth-grader at Southern Delaware School of the Arts in Selbyville, was named the Overall State Winner of the Arbor Day Poster Contest.
-This year’s theme was “Trees are Terrific… in Cities and Towns!”
+In 2019, Secretary of Agriculture Michael T. Scuse joined state representatives, Mayor Robin Christiansen, students, teachers, and invited guests at Dover’s Schutte Park on Friday, April 26 to honor Dover’s 30th Anniversary as a Delaware Tree City USA.
+Winners of the Delaware Forest Service’s annual Arbor Day School Poster Contest were also honored.
+Ellie Merrick, a fifth-grader at Southern Delaware School of the Arts in Selbyville, was named the Overall State Winner of the Arbor Day Poster Contest.
+The 2019 Poster Contest theme was “Trees are Terrific… in Cities and Towns!”

 2019 Arbor Day Poster Contest Winners

 |Kindergarten||Avery Thomas — Cedar Lane Early Childhood Center, Middletown|

 |Grades 1-2||Lydia Sperati — Jennie Smith Elementary, Newark|

 |Grades 3-4||Patricia Gomes — All Saints Catholic School, Wilmington|

 |Grade 5||Jayden Fuller — Brandywine Springs Elementary, Wilmington|